 The part of the article which struck me most was this: "There have been 43 accidents involving cyclists on the road from January, 2006 to September this year, according to figures from Cambridgeshire County Council.
 A spokesman said: 'These are average figures for similar roads in Cambridge.'"

 To me, an average of eight cyclist accidents per year on an average road in a small city is not a very good record.
 By comparison, the most dangerous junction in the whole of the Netherlands has been the site of 14 incidents involving injury in three years.
-It's in a location which has 14000 cyclists per day, it's under five per year and what's more, it's a figure not just for cyclists but for all road users.
-I know it's not a directly equivalent situation, but remember that this is the worst figure for anywhere in this whole country.
+In the Dutch instance we're looking at something exceptional.
+There is nowhere worse.
+This location has 14000 cyclists per day riding through it (vastly more than the junction under discussion in Cambridge) and the under five injuries per year which it causes are not just for cyclists but for all road users.

 The huge improvements in safety for all cyclists in the Netherlands started with protests about the safety of children.
 Nowadays, the Netherlands has not only a staggering amount of cycling, by all sections of society, but also the safest cyclists in the world.
 Britain could take note from this, and transform conditions for all.